top of page

 Putting Personal Recovery at the Heart of what we do...

-Our personal recovery is about discovering, often re-discovering a sense of identity, separate from illness or disability.
-The helping relationship between therapists and clients is a partnership on a journey of personal discovery.
-As such, struggles, challenges, feelings and emotions are explored as part of being human.
+Our specialism and training is in supporting you through times of profound change, trauma rooted in loss and bereavement.
+Therapy is about your personal recovery, about discovering, or re-discovering a sense of identity, separate from loss, illness or disability.
+The helping relationship between therapist and client is a partnership on a journey where struggles, challenges, feelings and emotions are explored as part of being human.

 "Retrospectively, I think I was heading for some kind of breakdown.
 I had never experienced such ups and downs and I was frightened, very frightened at how debilitating my situation had become."